-This needs to be taken seriously, and that is my over-arching thesis here, so I acknowledge that more research needs to be conducted.
+This needs to be taken seriously, and that is my over-arching thesis here: we acknowledge that more research needs to be conducted.
 However, in the meantime, people are dying, while a safe medicine (when properly prescribed) centuries equipped with handling contagious diseases is being dismissed.

-At what point does this become complicit in the deaths of millions?
+Like anti-vaxxers, at what point does this denial become complicit in the deaths of millions?

 The issue remains a) translation of what is already available in China, and b) taking it seriously to fund and confirm this research here.
 In either case this takes time, which is why I call it out as “twiddling our thumbs”.
 There is a stark difference between some internet quack recommending of “eating dirt will cure COVID” — this is millennia of advanced practitioners refining skills and passing on technical formulations for generations — especially ones that treat contagious diseases — the leading killer of the times.